You are looking to get some skin in the game by buying a condo.

 Your family is growing, and you need a bigger house.

 When you think of this village, you visualize mile-chewing mansions on the lake.
 But lately, buyers are looking closer to downtown: “People with families want to walk to the train and schools,” says Jena Radnay, a broker for @Properties.
-If you can afford it, she recommends looking on the “tree streets” (see: Cherry, Oak, Ash), where you’ll find both older, bigger houses (a four-bedroom 3,000-square-footer built in the ’30s is listed for $1.05 million) and newer, even bigger houses (two five-bedroom 5,000-plus-square-footers built in the early 2000s are going for just under 1.4 million, like the middle image shown above).
+If you can afford it, she recommends looking on the “tree streets” (see: Cherry, Oak, Ash), where you’ll find both older, bigger houses (a four-bedroom 3,000-square-footer built in the ’30s is listed for $1.05 million) and newer, even bigger houses (two five-bedroom 5,000-plus-square-footers built in the early 2000s are going for $1.4 million, like the middle image shown above).

 Northern SuburbsPark Ridge